 Education and Skills

-This position does not require an elaborate educational background.
-It is often considered an entry-level position.
+This position does not require an elaborate educational background because it’s considered an entry-level position.
 Most employers only require a high school diploma.

-Candidates for this position should have concrete knowledge of automated or computerized system operation.
-He should also be familiar with safety practices and record keeping.
-He should have the physical ability to lift heavy packages and objects.
-He should be able to operate a forklift and other materials handling equipment or any large vehicles in tight and congested areas.
-Basic knowledge of math and computers is certainly an advantage.
-He must have knowledge on basic computer programs since the job requires creating reports and record keeping.
+Candidates for this position should have solid knowledge of automated or computerized system operation and be familiar with safety practices and record keeping.
+They should also have the physical ability to lift heavy packages and know how to operate a forklift.
+Basic knowledge of math and computers is an advantage.
+Furthermore, understanding basic computer programs is an advantage since the job requires creating reports and record keeping.
 Communication skills are also a must.

-The position of material handler requires candidates who have high integrity, honesty, and capable of handling situations discreetly and calmly.
-He should have a keen eye for details and must be able to accomplish work on a set deadline.
-He should be able to work in a physically demanding environment.
+The material handler position requires candidates who have high integrity, honesty, and capable of handling situations discreetly and calmly.
+They should have a keen eye for details and must be able to accomplish work on a set deadline.

 Work Conditions and Salary

 Material handlers are generally stationed at the company’s warehouse.
-Their salary / compensation depends on the company, size of production, location, and amount of duty.
-Hence, the average salary for a material handler is $26,975 per year.
-Work experience can also affect a material handler’s salary rate.*
+Their salary depends on the company, size of production, location, and amount of duty.
+Hence, the average salary for a material handler is $26,975 per year, according to BLS.
+Work experience can also affect a material handler’s salary rate.

 Final Thoughts On The Material Handler Job Description